Scott Israel: Appeal

 Israel appealed his removal to the Florida Senate.
 The Senate appointed former Senate President J. Dudley Goodlette (R) to serve as Special Master to hear the testimony and evidence on the appeal.
 Because the Senate was controlled by Republicans, and Israel was a Democrat, his appeal was considered a long shot.

 In March 2019, DeSantis in his first State of the State speech to a joint session of the Florida Legislature said “Why any senator would want to thumb his nose at the Parkland families and to eject Sheriff Tony, who is doing a great job and has made history as the first African-American sheriff in Broward history, is beyond me.”

 After conducting a trial regarding the matter, Goodlette issued his report in September 2019.
 He found that the removal of Israel by the governor had been improper, and recommended that Israel be reinstated.
 Bob Gualtieri, chairman of the panel investigating the Parkland shooting and sheriff of Pinellas County, said he didn't think Israel should be suspended: "He had some personnel that failed.
 Any law enforcement organization is going to have people that fail.
 And just because individuals fail doesn't mean that the leader of the organization is a failure."

 However, despite the report by the Special Master whom they had appointed—and the Special Master's recommendation that Israel be reinstated—the Florida Senate held a special session on October 23, 2019, at which it voted 25 –15 to uphold the suspension, with the vote largely along party lines.
 All five Florida state senators from Broward voted to reinstate Israel.

 2020 campaign

-Israel and Tony were the leading contenders for the sheriff position in the 2020 Democratic Party primary.
+Israel and Tony were the leading contenders in a field of six candidates for the sheriff position in the 2020 Democratic Party primary.
 Israel raised $600,000 for his campaign, while Tony raised $1.5 million for the primary.
 The South Florida Sun Sentinel endorsed Israel in the primary.
 Tony defeated Israel by a 37% to 35% vote in the primary, with four other candidates splitting the remainder of the vote.
 The IUPA deputies' union endorsed a third candidate in the primary race, retired BSO Colonel Al Pollock, who finished third place with 11%.

 Following his 2020 defeat, Israel briefly worked at the Davie Police Department in 2020 –2021, overseeing the review of red light camera violations.